jasonco1/Hotels_Booking_Site/README.md

   package_bookings: Equivalent to bookings table, reserved for package bookings only.

 ## Database tables
-Use the .sql script file to create tables and populate the starting database if needed
+Use the .sql script file to create tables and populate the starting database if needed.

 create a new database named hotels.
-Then use these scripts to create the tables
+Then use these scripts to create the tables.

 USE hotels; #create database as 'hotels'